crxig-rxberts/Chess/README.md

 ### 3a. i.
 Code refactoring analysis

 Here I would like to discuss two refactors that I have previously mentioned in more depth, firstly BoardEvent.cpp which can be seen again
-[here](https://github.com/crxig-rxberts/Chess/blob/main/src/BoardEvent.cpp).
-I'm particularly happy with the modularity of this file, original code which can be seen [here](https://github.com/crxig-rxberts/Chess/blob/b9118a0b2a8216f9f4423f2c801c87bbb2e23a61/src/Board.cpp) had a great deal of complexity with methods that were not easily maintained.
+[here](https://github.com/crxig-rxberts/Chess/blob/c245ac47d1c1974f45c6c92c2fa8847fe9881337/src/main/game/BoardEvent.cpp).
+I'm particularly happy with the modularity of this file, the original code which can be seen [here](https://github.com/crxig-rxberts/Chess/blob/b9118a0b2a8216f9f4423f2c801c87bbb2e23a61/src/Board.cpp) had a great deal of complexity with methods that were not easily maintained.
 My refactor of this file mainly focussed on making methods very specific carrying out a single task, for example in the refactored file on line 56 we see a method releasePiece, which was a large complex method, now made far more readable by the breakdown of individual tasks;